zl2860/InterpretableDL/README.md

 run the demo:
 ```
 #set up the visdom server first:
 python -m visdom.server

-#starting training and navigate to the dashboard to check the progress:
+#start training and navigate to the dashboard to check the progress:
 python main.py train
 ```